🎂 Birthday Week Spotlight: Speeding up Fonts, Live Streams, and more!

 Or if you're using CI CD pipelines that people are pushing by Terraform, a change to the rules.

 And you always expect an outcome of something happening.

-And this is going to be something like, you know, 2024 vision is customers being able to sort of write their own test cases that use Cloudflare trace for them to do expect like for this URL.
+And this is going to be something like, you know, 2024 vision is customers being able to sort of write their own test cases that use Cloudflare trace for them to do.